-If you want to sell more books and earn money as a paid author, write and publish books that sell.
+If you want to sell more books and earn money as a paid author, write and publish books that sell on Amazon.
 Target a specific audience and write your content for that fan base.
 Build a brand around your work and market your writing accordingly.

 Stick to the essential elements of book publishing and be sure to write a book that engages your readers interest, provides them with entertainment [fiction] or life lessons [nonfiction], and invest your time into creating a series of books that have impact and branding appeal.

 This sounds simple, and it is, but it isn’t easy.
 Selling books and making money is a long-term strategy.
 There are hundreds of ways to promote your book and brand.
 But you don’t, and can’t, do everything.
 Focus on the strategies that will have the long term results you want.

 Now, I’ll leave you with a list of additional marketing and promotional strategies you can consider to build your brand and promote your work.